 Viewing how an organization achieves great financial and social results – achieved in teams – is what will inevitably allow employees to find meaning and purpose in their work, increasing employee commitment and loyalty towards their organization.

-Employers should also encourage its employees to give back to their communities.
+Employers should also encourage their employees to give back to their communities.
 Yet, they must acknowledge that there isn’t a more powerful way to give back than in the forms of time and energy.
-It’s not the same to donate money than to donate your time and energy – as the latter are things that you are never getting back.
+It’s not the same to donate money as to donate your time and energy – as the latter are things that you are never getting back.

 Donating in the form of time and energy goes a long way.
 Rather than donating money, giving back in the form of time and energy empower individuals to abandon their spectator seat and get onto the arena.
 It enables individuals to actively contribute towards their communities’ progress.

 Unfortunately, many companies have neglected their environmental and social impact for way too long now.
 Such companies have failed to realize that if their activities and operations aren’t nurturing the planet and the people in it, then they are failing to enrich both their shareholders and stakeholders.